zume2020/php-ajax-form-submission/README.md

 # php-ajax-form-submission
-Submit a from using PHP, ajax and MySQL without refreshing the page
+*Submit a from using PHP and Ajax without refreshing the page, And save data on MySQL database.*

+## License

+The project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-Made With love by Sumithran (zume2020.github.io)
+Made With love by [@Sumithran](zume2020.github.io)